The source code for this blog is available on GitLab.

 This article was written with help of NI - Natural Intelligence

-πŸŽ₯ Don't have time to read? - Watch the video we created: Avoid GitHub Actions
+πŸŽ₯ Don't have time to read? - Watch the video we created: Programming Languages Explained

 Assembly πŸ€–